Wild Virginia Lawsuits: Status Updates and Your Help

 WHAT CAN YOU DO?

+Wild Virginia takes part in a variety of litigation efforts, as seen from the Wild Virginia lawsuits listed above.
 Members also have a powerful tool they can employ to help with these efforts, and that is your VOICE!
 We encourage and help you to stay informed about proposed legislation, permitting processes for projects that will affect habitats, and the day-to-day actions of key regulators, and to speak up when you have a concern about your wild spaces.
 We provide specific guidance to help you navigate complicated government processes and develop comments that can be effective and which decision makers are obligated to consider.
 Whether you hike in protected forests, fish or swim in protected waters, or just appreciate the diversity of wildlife around you, you have an important and protectable interest in keeping those spaces safe from harm under the law.
 “I like to hike here” is a very important statement.
 Your input matters!
 Below are resources to help you stay informed and empowered in making your voice heard.